TheLucasMoore/thelucasmoore.github.io/about.md

 >-E.F.
 Schumacher
 >

 Hey there.
 My name is Lucas.
+I'm a web developer and graduate of Learn.co.
-I'm a web developer going through a Full-Stack Bootcamp and writing about what I learn.
+I currently work as a freelance web developer and help coach other students through the program.
+I debug all day long and write about what I learn.

 Besides Ruby on Rails, I'm interested in spoken languages, meditation and accelerated learning.